 - West Point Bypass and Secondary Diversion Events: Power disturbances at West Point contributed to a secondary diversion (i.e., unauthorized blending of primary and secondary treated flow) on January 9th, 2021 and a bypass of untreated wastewater from the emergency bypass outfall to Puget Sound during a large storm event on January 12-13 totaling about 11 million gallons.
 Ecology subsequently issued Administrative Order #19477 on February 2, 2021 that requires King County to plan for, and implement, power reliability strategies and improvements to minimize the potential for secondary diversions and bypasses.
-This footnote identifies and summarizes any bypass and secondary diversion events following the issuance of the administrative order. - Summary of 2021 events: February 2, 2021 (secondary diversion, 3.5 million gallons over 39 minutes); April 29, 2021 (untreated bypass, 900,000 gallons over 29 minutes); Jun 13, 2021 (exacerbated secondary diversion while plant was at reduced capacity for scheduled construction work). - A power outage on June 7, 2022 due to a failed breaker at the Seattle City Light switchyard located at the plant caused a power outage of approximately 2 hours, and a resulting secondary diversion of 400,000 gallons over 109 minutes. - b A project is underway for the Alki wet weather station to assess solids removal performance. - c The Carkeek wet weather treatment station experienced intermittent disinfection failures similar to an event in January, with hypochlorite pumps operating but failing to continuously deliver hypochlorite.
-The pumps are being rebuilt, a temporary portable hypochlorite pumping system was installed as a backup until pumps are returned to service, and two spare pumps are being purchased. - ${\it d}$ A planning and facility improvements process is underway for Elliott West. - e The Carkeek wet weather treatment station experienced a disinfection failure when a water level detection system (bubbler) failed resulting in the hypochlorite disinfection to not engage.
-Operators responded and reset the equipment.
+This footnote identifies and summarizes any bypass and secondary diversion events following the issuance of the - Summary of 2021 events: February 2, 2021 (secondary diversion, 3.5 million gallons over 39 minutes); April 29, 2021 (untreated bypass, 900,000 gallons over 29 minutes); Jun 13, 2021 (exacerbated secondary diversion while plant was at reduced capacity for scheduled construction - A power outage on June 7, 2022 due to a failed breaker at the Seattle City Light switchyard located at the plant caused a power outage of approximately 2 hours, and a resulting secondary diversion of 400,000 gallons over 109 minutes. - The Carkeek wet weather treatment station experienced a disinfection failure when a water level detection system (bubbler) failed resulting in the hypochlorite disinfection to not engage.
+Operators responded and reset the equipment. - A planning and facility improvements process is underway for Elliott West.